 You may have seen video and news stories about SAR predominately involving helicopters and individuals being slung from them.
 This represents a small fraction of SAR activity in BC.
 South Fraser SAR is almost exclusively a search team: that is we find people.

-The vast majority of our calls are searching urban areas (think greenways in Surrey, the dykes in Richmond, or the Mud Bay trail for examples) and do not involve helicopters, driving with lights and sirens on etc. Common subjects are seniors with medical conditions, persons with special needs etc. On occasion we may assist teams throughout the province with missing hikers/hunters but that is not our “bread and butter.”
+The vast majority of our calls are searching urban / suburban areas (think greenways in Surrey, the dykes in Richmond, or the Mud Bay trail for examples) and do not involve helicopters, driving with lights and sirens on etc. Common subjects are seniors with medical conditions, persons with special needs etc. As a specialized large search logistics team we may assist teams throughout the province with both search management support and large numbers of field searchers with missing hikers/hunters/mushroom pickers when it turns into a large search but that is not our “bread and butter.”

 A common search is looking for a senior who has gone missing at night – checking urban green-spaces and parks…